Saturday, June 30, 2012

 1969: Sam Phillips, the genius who first recorded Elvis Presley, sold Sun Records.

 1972: We didn't realize at the time how little time we had to enjoy him.
 Jim Croce's first song, "You Don't Mess Around With Jim" debuted on this date.
-Croce, who would soon record "Bad, Bad Leroy Brown" and "Time In a Bottle", among others, would die a little over a year later in a plane crash.
+Croce, who would soon record "Bad, Bad Leroy Brown" and "Time In A Bottle", among others, would die a little over a year later in a plane crash.

 1972: "Outa-Space" by Billy Preston was the top R&B song.

-1972: Elton John's Honky Chateau moved from 37-7 after just three weeks on the album chart.
+1972: Elton John's Honky Chateau moved from 37-7 after just three weeks on the Album chart.
 This was the first sign that he was becoming a megastar.

-1972: "Song Sung Blue" by Neil Diamond was #1 for a fifth week on the Adult Contemporary chart.
+1972: "Song Sung Blue" by Neil Diamond was #1 for a fifth week on the Adult chart.

-1973: "Song Sung Blue" became Neil Diamond's 28th hit, his 7th Top 10 song, and his second #1 (following "Cracklin' Rosie") on this date.
+1973: "Song Sung Blue" became Neil Diamond's 28th hit, his seventh Top 10 song and his second #1 (following "Cracklin' Rosie") on this date.
 Sammy Davis, Jr. fell with "The Candy Man" while Billy Preston's instrumental "Outa-Space" remained at 3.
 The timeless "Lean On Me" from Bill Withers rose to #4 and Cornelius Brothers & Sister Rose were at 5 with "It's Too Late To Turn Back Now".
 The rest of the Top 10: Jimmy Castor Bunch with "Troglodyte", Gallery were on their way down with "Nice To Be With You", Elton John moved "Rocket Man" from 14-8, America landed in the Top 10 again with "I Need You" and Wayne Newton had a hit with "Daddy Don't You Walk So Fast".

 1973: Jesus Christ Superstar closed after 720 performances on Broadway in New York City.